LaurieLBaker/COA-Data-Analysis/content/home/project.md

 - **Correctness** - Are the data visualizations chosen an effective means of exploring the questions?
 - **Writing and Presentation** - What is the quality of the statistical presentation, writing, and explanations?
 - **Creativity and Critical Thought** - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?

-### Team peer evaluation

-You will be asked to fill out a survey where you rate the contribution and teamwork of each team member out of 10 points.
-You will additionally report a contribution percentage for each team member.
-Filling out the survey is a prerequisite for getting credit on the team member evaluation.
-If you are suggesting that an individual did less than 20% of the work, please provide some explanation.
-If any individual gets an average peer score indicating that they did less than 10% of the work, this person will receive half the grade of the rest of the group.
-The contribution and teamwork scores for each team member will be averaged across the team to give the peer evaluation score.